Why it is important to understand systems?

 What are the most powerful ways to impact the whole system?

-The concept of ‘leverage points’ developed by Donella Meadows (1999, 2008) is useful to describe how a small shift in one thing can produce big changes in everything.
+The concept of leverage points, developed by Donella Meadows (1999, 2008), is useful to describe how a small shift in one thing can produce big changes in everything.

-In detail, Meadows identified 12 leverage points to change a system.
+Meadows identified 12 leverage points to change a system.
 Here they are, from least to most efficient :

 12. Constants, parameters, numbers (such as subsidies, taxes, standards)